German to English translations – take your message global

 Translation is much more than swapping out one word for another.
 It’s about making sure your message comes across in a new language as well as it did in the original.

-Whether you’re ready to take your business international or looking to connect with members of Berlin’s expat community, I can help.
-I’ll translate your German into fluid, easy-to-read English that will help you connect with your English-speaking customers on their terms.
+English is the international language.
+Whether you’re ready to take your business global or just want to reach the international community in Germany, I can help.
+I’ll translate your German into fluid, easy-to-read English that will let you connect with your English-speaking customers in their own language.

-I’ve lived and worked professionally in Germany for 11 years, and in that time I’ve not only learned to live, think, and dream in German—I’ve also gotten some credentials to prove it.
+I’ve lived and worked professionally in Germany for over 10 years.
+In that time I’ve not only learned to live, think, and dream in German—I’ve also gotten some credentials to prove it.

 - Diploma in Translation from the Chartered Institute of Linguists